-Gold mineralization occurs in two styles: as multistage fine quartz veins occurring in all lithologies (commonly near intrusive dikes and sills), and as diffuse mineralization within volcanic, intrusive, sedimentary, and mafic-ultramafic rocks without a clear quartz vein association.
+Gold mineralization occurs in two styles: as multistage fine quartz veins occurring in all lithologies (commonly in or near intrusive dikes and sills), and as diffuse mineralization within volcanic, intrusive, sedimentary, and mafic-ultramafic rocks without a clear quartz vein association.
 Four principal stages of alteration are currently recognized.
 These are an early biotite stage followed by albite-black quartz, followed by a sericite-quartz, and finally a carbonate stage.
 Arsenopyrite apparently has been introduced during all stages, and gold correlates strongly with arsenopyrite, but it is not clear whether gold was introduced during all four stages or preferentially during one or more stages.

 Mineralization is interpreted to be intrusion-related, consistent with other gold deposits of the Tintina Gold Belt, and has a similar As-Sb geochemical association.
-Thrust-fold architecture is apparently key to providing pathways for magma (dikes and sills) and hydrothermal fluid.
+Mineralization is controlled partly by lithologic units, but thrust-fold architecture is apparently key to providing pathways for magma (dikes and sills) and hydrothermal fluid.

 Local fault and contact limits to mineralization have been identified, but overall the deposit has not been closed off in any direction.
-The current resource and area drilled represents only about 25% of the total area which shows anomalous gold in surface soil samples.
+The current resource and area drilled covers the most significant portion of the area with anomalous gold in surface soil samples, but still represents only about 25% of the total anomaly area.